muflone/ansible-cloud-servers/README.md

   Check if all the hosts are up and reachable from ansible.
 - **playbooks/tasks/install_packages.yml**

-  Upgrade and Install some packages on all the hosts.
+  Upgrade and install some packages on all the hosts.